shkolnick-kun/bugurtos/doc/GettingStartedEN.md

 #### What is process priority?
 A process priority is metric of level of a process importance.
 More important processes must get their time earlier than less important.
-In BuguRTOS zero is the highest priority and lowest priority is PROC_PRIO_LOWEST.
+In BuguRTOS zero is the highest priority and lowest priority is BGRT_PROC_PRIO_LOWEST.

 #### What is process time slice?
 A process time slice is amount of time when process can run